NeilSinclair/prompt_workshop/the_exec_assistant/the_exec_assistant1.md

 ### Task 2: Your Task

 Get your assistant to write an email for you based on a few points.
-You can come up with your own points, or use these examples as inspiration to get your ideas flowing:
+You can use these examples as inspiration if you need some ideas, but please remember to add some points to help guide the AI:

-- Address the message to the senior managers.

-- We have just opened a new production facility in Romania and will be doing a management tour next Wednesday.

-- Please book transportation and accomodation to arrive on Tuesday evening on leave on Thursday morning.

-- Please prepare relevant questions for the management of the facility.
+- Email following up with a client to ask for the information that was requested last week
+- Email informing a client that the sprint is behind schedule, due to unforeseen technical difficulties, and that some story points will need to be extended into the next sprint
+- Email informing the developers about a client’s expectations, which you are worried might not be feasible

 Feel free to update the instruction message to change the tone / length / language of the message.